--Hold pre-Agmeetings to agendas and arrange meeting meeting to a objectives at themes or questioning -Hold core knowledge be sessions -Invite extern witnesses viconference if join scrutiny meetings support from lead senior officer and scrutiny officer. (iii) I&S Chairs and Vice-Chairs to attend Committee pre-meetings in order to agree objectives and set themes or questioning plans; (iv) Core knowledge briefing sessions to be available electronically; (v) Invite external witnesses via video conference links to join I&S 8 Adopt a Member Officer scruting development are skills programm.
-This will support greater understate of the role of scri Programme in place (and supported by Member Development Strategy, recently approved by Council); and improve its effectiveness. (ii) Continuously identify training needs and agree how those needs may be met; Ongoing Ensure personal development is ongoing and the DCC learns from other local authorities (iii) Officers, Scrutiny Chairs and the Cabinet Member to have the opportunity to attend the East Midlands Councils Scrutiny Meetings (iv) To have the opportunity to attend LGA and CfPS events and workshops 9 Officer support (i)Review the officer support December 2020 resource available to scrutiny.
+-Hold pre-Agenda meetings to set agendas and arrange meeting requirements etcCommittee premeeting to agree objectives and set themes or questioning plans-Hold core knowledge briefing sessions -Invite external witnesses via video conference links to join scrutiny meetings meeting requirements with support from lead senior officer and scrutiny officer. (iii) I&S Chairs and Vice-Chairs to attend Committee pre-meetings in order to agree objectives and set themes or questioning plans; (iv) Core knowledge briefing sessions to be available electronically; (v) Invite external witnesses via video conference links to join I&S meetings; (vi) Hold hybrid meetings in order to maximise accessibility ie some people in a Committee Room and others may join via a video link 8 (8.8) Adopt a Member and Officer scrutiny development and skills programme.
+This will support greater understanding of the role of scrutiny and improve its (i)Member Development Programme in place (and supported by Member Development Strategy, recently approved by Council); Programme in place. effectiveness.
+Ensure personal development is (ii) Continuously identify training needs and agree how those needs may be met; Ongoing ongoing and that DCC learns from other local authorities (iii) Officers, Scrutiny Chairs and the Cabinet Member to have the opportunity to attend the East Midlands Councils Scrutiny Meetings July 2021 (iv) To have the opportunity to attend LGA and CfPS events and workshops Ongoing 9 Officer support (i)Review the officer support resource available to scrutiny.
+December 2020